Skip to content

 Each insight also has an attached if conditional.
 If the conditional is not met, the insight is not produced.

 By default, the conditional is always(), which means that the insight is always produced.
-You have access to the workflow context in your conditionals.
+You have access only to the workflow context in your conditionals.

 You can specify a spec part.
 This part is optional.